 If you’ve every thought about visiting Belgium, don’t miss out on a trip to Ghent.
 By all accounts it’s heaps better than going to Bruges as there’s lots to see and do and it’s not nearly as touristy.

 There is so much to say about the wonderful city of Ghent, I hardly know where to begin.
 It’s a city about the size of Plymouth (where I work) and it couldn’t be more different.
-It’s flat for a start!
-Flat, of course, makes it nice and easy for cycling and it was truly wonderful to see so many cyclists scooting about – how I miss my bike.
-This combined with the many cobbled streets acted as a form of traffic calming and presumably a car deterrent – so much of the old city was car free – bliss.
+It’s flat for a start.
+Flat, of course, makes it nice and easy for cycling and it was truly wonderful to see so many cyclists scooting about.
+How I miss my bike.

 - Coconut and black Cavendish tobacco in a special white chocolate from the Dominican Republic.

 - Porcini mushroom (which combined surprisingly well with chocolate)

 - Raspberry and rose (my personal favourite, the rose and raspberry well balanced so both flavours came through nicely) affored

 These chocolates didn’t come in a beautifully wrapped box, but in a Japanese style plain envelope, which suited them admirably.
 Having made my purchase Nicolas then offered me one on the house to eat then and there.
 I went for the all dark, which although it had no additional flavouring, was very good indeed.

 Nicolas makes all of his ganaches with soya so they’re actually dairy free.
 This, he claims, gives them a much lighter texture than cream; I can report that the consistency is very good.